AtfastrSlushyMaker/2D-Physics-Engine/README.md

 You can test the project live at [this link](https://atfastrslushymaker.github.io/2D-Physics-Simulation/).

 ## Features ✨
-- Add marbles to the canvas
+- Add Balls to the canvas
 - Simulate gravity and friction
 - Interactive and fun!
+- Throw Balls at each other
+- Click to add Balls

 ## How to Use 🛠️
 1. Test Live Demo [Here](https://atfastrslushymaker.github.io/2D-Physics-Simulation/)